hearthminion/homeassistant_config/packages/lighting/README.md

 This package manages the lights.

-The lights are configured into several modes:
+### Light Modes

-- Circadian
+#### Circadian

-- Darken (Partially implemented, the scene exists)
+This is the default mode.
+It is part of the daily routine.

+#### Darken

+Partially implemented, the scene exists.
+It too is part of the daily routine.
+While adaptive lighting provides a "sleep" mode, to get the color I want, I would need to configure adaptive lighting to use "xy" mode for adjusting the light's color temperature.
+In so doing, I lose the ability to check for other color scenes for disabling the color adjustment based on an "xy" mode alone.
+The check becomes significantly more complicated.

-- Migraine
+#### Migraine

+This is the most complicated mode.
+It's a mixture of Circadian, and green lights.

+Once triggered, an automation starts that does the following actions:
+1. While current circadian color temperature is above 3500K, color adjustments are disabled.
+2. If light is on, and any light in the room is green, it is turned green.
+3. If light is on, and light is in "ct" mode, and color temperature is above 3500K: light color temperature set to 3500K.

+The goal is to not put everyone in the house into green lighting, while providing green lighting where desired.

-- Guests (Not yet implemented)
+#### Guests (Not yet implemented)
-- Migraine (Sleeping) (Not yet implemented)
+#### Migraine (Sleeping) (Not yet implemented)
-- Night Out (Not yet implemented)
+#### Night Out (Not yet implemented)
 - Other (Not yet implemented)

 ## Installation
 ### Home Assistant Custom Integrations